wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ## SDKs for Sending Raw Data to Wavefront

 Some Wavefront SDKs enable you to send raw values to Wavefront for ingestion as metrics, histograms, or trace data.
 You normally use these "sender" SDKs indirectly when you use other Wavefront SDKs that depend on them.
-However, you might use a sender SDK directly, for example, to create a utility that obtains existing values from a data store and sends those values to Wavefront.
+However, you might use a sender SDK directly, for example, to create a utility that obtains existing values from a data store or CSV file, and sends those values to Wavefront.

 <!---Wavefront provides sender SDKs in these [supported languages](#SDKlevels).--->